 The motive of traveling in a box, as a stow away, disguised as cargo inspired me as it associated notions of both the fantasy of travel and escape – out of utter desperation – as in immigration, or escape from slavery, while both blend into one an utopian idea of arriving at a “better place”.
 This work was emerging just as stringent and expensive visa regulations for my native state, Bosnia and Herzegovina, were being imposed even by governments of states that belonged to the same country, Yugoslavia, until the 1990’s.
 This visa discrimination resulted in limited freedoms of movement and a population hoping to escape such a reality.

 For the special environment of the Threshold Wave’s 22-screen display environment I use both text and visually suggestive imagery as a means of storytelling through two separate elements.
 The work is a video performance; one channel of video sees me emulating the environment of a box, performing a monodrama from the position of one that is in a box and the other channel of video sees me still, deadpan in Blackface disguise.
 The videos are rotated and re-positioned on the 22 screens.

 The audio is the reading of the stories of Charles Mc Kinley and Henry “Box” Brown respectively.
 In later versions of the installation, this element is developed into another single channel of video, positioned to the side, where the text that is read (in english) scrolls on the screen translated to the local language.

-This work is developed after my visit to the south of the US where racial issues are still present.
+This work is developed after my visit to the south of the US where racism is still a problematic issue.
 I feel that it is not beside the point to mention that this year marks 200 years of the abolition of slavery.
 (L.R.
 2007)